Serving individuals and families in Massachusetts with care and respect.

 - Annual Prom

 Children's Residential Services

 Since 1971, Amego has provided a comfortable, structured, student-centered residential program for children and young adults with autism and other developmental disabilities.
-Our campus of six new homes, community building, and a park/recreational area located in Franklin Massachusetts, is less than 2 miles from the Amego School.
-The campus provides state-of the art residential living in a community-based setting.
+Our campus of six new homes, a community building, and a park/recreational area in Franklin, Massachusetts, is less than 2 miles from the Amego School.
+The campus provides state-of-the-art residential living in a community-based setting.
 Our homes support children, adolescents, and young adults ages 8 to 21.

 Features of residential services include:

 - Caring, compassionate, and trained front-line workforce

 - Clinical programs developed by Licensed and Board Certified Behavior Analysts

 - Each child has their own bedroom